Europe plan for floating gas terminals raises climate fears | Headlines

 And in some cases, particularly in Germany, some of the proposed floating terminals appear to be paving the way for on-shore terminals that would be built to last 30 or 40 years — well past the point that nations should be burning fossil fuels, environmental groups say.

-"After the war is resolved and, as we all hope, peace is restored, are they going to say, Oh, let's take it to the scrap yard?'"
-Sterman asked.
+"After the war is resolved and, as we all hope, peace is restored, are they really going to say, Oh, let's take it to the scrap yard?,'" Sterman asked.
 "They're not going to do that."

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)